canonical/snappy-env/tests/README.md

 # snappy-env smoke tests

-These are smoke tests that check if the main functionalities of `bash` and `rust` versions of `snappy-env` program are working.
+These are smoke tests that check if the main functionalities of the `rust` implementation of `snappy-env` program are working.

 ## Running tests